 Diversification is critical to minimize risk and protect your retirement savings.
 You shouldn’t plow your money into just one or two assets in any investment portfolio.
 Instead, a healthy mix is suggested by financial advisors.
 You want to include options that can hedge losses on the stock market and offset low gains on mutual funds.

-The best feature of self-directed IRAs and 401(k)s is that you, the account owner, choose the investments instead of relying on a third party for these decisions.
-Another top attraction is that you use your own knowledge and expertise to pick assets for your plan.
+The best feature of self-directed IRAs and solo 401(k)s is that you, the account owner, choose the investments instead of relying on a third party for these decisions.
+When you use your own knowledge and expertise, you can get creative with alternative investments to the stock market you pick for your IRA.
+You also have the control to buy and sell assets as you see fit to reap potential growth opportunities in your plan.

 What Are Alternative Investments besides Real Estate?

-In fact, this asset class is so vast, there is not one list that encompasses all of the possibilities.
+In fact, the alternative class is so vast, there is not one list that encompasses all the possibilities.

 Per Internal Revenue Code Section 4975, the only alternative investments not permissible in an IRA are collectibles and life insurance.
 Other than that, well…let your imagination run wild.